 In addition to noise minimization through the use of representative evaluation data sets, it is also very useful to quantify the significance (i.e. the uncertainty) of the evaluation results.
 Quantification of the uncertainty is important for decision making.
-For example, if a number of forecast solutions are evaluated with a specified metric, but their differences are much smaller than the uncertainty in the result due to e.g. measurement uncertainty, the meaning of their ranking is actually very limited and should not be used for important decisions.
+For example, if a number of forecast solutions are evaluated with a specified metric, but their differences are much smaller than their uncertainty, the meaning of their ranking is actually very limited and should not be used for important decisions.